Apple Amazon B&N Kobo

-All as different as nuts, bolts, and nails, the Thorne brothers have put their difficult childhood behind them and opened Six Brothers Construction.
-Now one of them is about to change his blueprint for living, thanks to a client who sees him as her personal fixer-upper…
+The Thorne brothers have put their difficult childhood behind them and opened Six Brothers Construction.
+Now one brother is about to change his blueprint for living, thanks to a client who sees him as her personal fixer-upper…

 I, Contessa Imogene Madigan, Tessa to my friends and family, have been officially driving a man crazy.
 Not intentionally, mind you, except, yes, sort of, intentionally.
 Which sounds like it makes no sense.
 To clarify: Driving Gray Thorne crazy wasn’t my goal.
 It was either a temporary side-effect or my plan was failing spectacularly.